Are you OK with cookies?

-Devolved Tribunals in Wales
+Devolved tribunals in Wales

 A tribunal is a body set up to settle disputes, usually following public bodies’ decisions.
 But the rules and procedures for the devolved tribunals in Wales are complicated and inconsistent, and in some instances, unfit for practice.